magnusmetz/magnusmetz.github.io/_posts/2012-11-07-contour-plots-with-d3-and-r.md

 graphics, and D3 is awesome for the web.
 Both are good in one way but weak in another, so let's make `1 + 1 > 2`.

-This article is reprduced from [vistat](http://vis.supstat.com/2012/11/contour-plots-with-d3-and-r/).
+This article is reproduced from [vistat](http://vis.supstat.com/2012/11/contour-plots-with-d3-and-r/).